maximelefrancois86/sdw/ssn/one-namespace/readme.md

 ISSUE: where is the link between the actuator and the property it acts on ?

+ISSUE: why is there invokedBy, but nothing that links an observation to the sensor that made it ?

 PROPOSAL: could we define a super-class of Actuation and Observation _Proposal: ProcedureExecution_ ?

 PROPOSAL: could we define a super-class of Actuator and Sensor ? _Proposal: ProcedureExecutor_ ?

+## The `sosa-sam` -->